yvelikova/axway-open-docs/content/en/docs/apigw_polref/routing_common.md

 "linkTitle": "Routing filters",
 "weight": 11,
 "date": "2019-10-17",
-"description": "Commonly used routing filters, including **Connect to URL** and **Connection**."
+"description": "Commonly used routing filters, including Connect to URL and Connection."
 }

 <!-- TODO reorder based on usage from GA-->

 Depending on how the API Gateway is perceived by the client, different combinations of routing filters can be used.
-For an introduction to routing scenarios and the filters in the **Routing** category, see [Get started with routing configuration](/docs/apigw_polref/connection_general/).
+For an introduction to routing scenarios and the filters in the **Routing** category, see [Get started with routing configuration](/docs/apigw_polref/routing_getstarted/).

 ## Connect to URL filter